kiwisincebirth/TRS-80-MODEL-1-K/BUILDING.md

 ### Programming ROMS

 You will also need to program the two (E)EPROMS, the Main system ROM, and the Character generator ROM.
-You will need an apprpriate programmer to do this.
+You will need an appropriate programmer to do this.

-For the main system ROM you should use the latest 1.3 version of the L2 ROM's Some ROM images have been provided in the ROMS folder.
+For the main system ROM you should probably use the latest 1.3 version of the L2 ROM's.
+Some ROM images have been provided in the [ROMS](./roms/README.md) folder.

-For the Character generator ROM you may include multiple character fonts and choose which font via DIP switches.
-See the FONTS folder for these images
+For the Character generator ROM you may include multiple character fonts and choose which via DIP switches.
+See the [FONTS](./fonts/README.md) folder for these images

 ### Solder Jumpers